Mr-lxd/YOLO-SSR/README.md

 ## Field Testing & Navigation Demo

 > [!IMPORTANT]
-> **Work in Progress:** The field navigation control system and the full experimental analysis presented below are part of a manuscript currently **under review**.
-The visual perception part is powered by the published **YOLO-SSR** model.
+> The field navigation control system is powered by the published **YOLO-SSR** model.
+For the full navigation method, please refer to: LI Hongwei, LAI Xindong, YAO Ye, WU Tao, JIN Zhenzhen, HE Deqiang.
+Autonomous Robotic Row-following Navigation Method for Ratoon-emerged Sugarcane Seedling Fields[J]. *Transactions of the Chinese Society for Agricultural Machinery*, 2026, 57(9): 127-137.
+DOI: [10.6041/j.issn.1000-1298.2026.09.012](http://dx.doi.org/10.6041/j.issn.1000-1298.2026.09.012)

 We conducted field trials in sugarcane seedling fields to validate the effectiveness of YOLO-SSR in real-world agricultural navigation.